 Think of it this way: it’s a liability not to have slip resistance in your footwear.
 If you aren’t taking every possible precaution to prevent injury, when injury does occur, you’re not going to see a single penny of workman compensation.
 If they can find one reason as to why it was your fault instead of theirs, they will, and they’ll exploit it fully.
 You want to avoid injury in the first place, and be protected if you endure an injury on the job that puts you out of commission for a while.
 Slip resistance is extremely important.

-It’s not just about the features—slip resistance, safety tip, etc.—it’s about how well it fits.
-You’ll be standing in your work boots for the better part of the day, so you don’t want to be uncomfortable, especially if you have circulation problems or joint issues, like arthritis.
-If your work boot doesn’t fit properly, it can cause far more problems than just feeling loose.
+A: It’s not just about the features—slip resistance, safety tip, etc.—it’s about how well it fits.
+You’ll be standing in your boots for the better part of the day, so you don’t want to be uncomfortable, especially if you have circulation problems or joint issues, like arthritis.
+If your boots aren't a good fit, it can cause far more problems than just feeling loose.
 It can actually be the entire reason that you trip, slip, or fall, and sustain injury.

 When your foot rattles around, even just a little bit, you’re not getting the full effect of slip resistance or the protection of your safety tip.
 Your boot needs to be a near-perfect fit, giving you room to wiggle your toes, but being tight enough against your ankle and calf that it’s not going anywhere, even if you were to trip.